Science, Technology, Engineering, Math & Social Studies (STEMSS)

 Welcome to the STEMSS page of the Murphy Library, Alice Hagar Curriculum Resources Center.
 This page is designed to provide resources to PK-12 teachers, pre-service teachers, librarians, and others interested in STEMSS education.

-On Monday, April 18 and Tuesday, April 19, 2016, local educators will have an opportunity to discover award-winning resources in the fields of science, technology, engineering, and math (STEM) for use in K-12 classrooms.
-The K-12 STEM Teacher Resource Day will be held in the Institute for Campus Excellence, Room 150, on the first floor of Murphy Library at the University of Wisconsin-La Crosse from 8 am – 6 pm on Monday, April 18, 2016 and 8 am – 11:30 am on Tuesday, April 19, 2016.
-The program is free of charge, and participants may drop in at any time during the session.
+On Monday, March 20, 2017 - Thursday, March 23, 2017, local educators will have an opportunity to discover award-winning resources in the fields of science, technology, engineering, and math (STEM) for use in K-12 classrooms.
+The K-12 STEM Teacher Resource Day will be held in Room 121, on the first floor of Murphy Library at the University of Wisconsin-La Crosse from 8 am – 6 pm on Monday, April 20 - Wednesday, March 22 , 2017, and 8 am – 10 am on Thursday, March 23, 2017.
+The program is free of charge, and participants may drop in at any time during the sessions.

 This is the tenth in the annual series of programs highlighting STEM resources.
 These programs are a hands-on experience for many local educators and students.
 Participants are able to browse, read and review award-winning, non-fiction books and similar resources specifically selected to be relevant to K-12 teachers, librarians, school media center administrators and other educators.